The Doctor: Four?

 - Not-So-Imaginary Friend: After the Doctor accidentally skips forwards twelve years instead of five minutes, the rest of the village end up believing that "the Raggedy Doctor" is Amelia's imaginary friend, and are weirded out or charmed to actually meet him.
-Amy is less pleased, in part due to the four psychiatrists she'd been made to visit.
+Amy is less pleased, in part due to the four psychiatrists she'd been made to visit (and then bite).

 - Oblivious to His Own Description: When Prisoner Zero takes on the Doctor's form, he hasn't looked in a mirror since his regeneration, so his reaction is, "Well, that's rubbish.
 Who's that supposed to be?"

-- Of course the Atraxi don't have any facial features, but they'd certainly get the hell out of Earth when they realize they've been tangling with the Doctor.
+- The Atraxi get the hell off of Earth when they realise they've been tangling with the Doctor.

 - The Doctor has his own when he realises that it's been more than five minutes.
 Something may have happened to Amelia Pond.